-Prerequisites: Integrated Science II (Accelerated) grade >85 or (Standard) grade >90 with departmental approval and Trigonometry Students may take this sequence as a first physics course with department approval.
+Prerequisites: Physics: Systems of Matter, Motion, and Energy Accelerated, grade 85> or standard grade 90> with departmental approval and Trigonometry.
+Students may take AP Physics 1 as a first Physics course with department approval.

-This college-level, trigonometry-based physics course builds on the core physics courses at a level appropriate for successfully taking the AP Physics 1 and Physics 2 exams.
-It is equivalent to the first year (two semesters) of college physics taken by students majoring in the life sciences and re-medicine.
-Topics studied include Newtonian mechanics, oscillations, fluid dynamics, thermodynamics, optics, electromagnetism, electric circuits, and modern physics.
+This college-level, trigonometry-based physics course builds on the core physics courses at a level appropriate for successfully take the AP Physics 1 exam.
+It is equivalent to the first of college physics taken by students majoring in the life sciences and premedicine.
+Topics studied include kinematics, Newtonian dynamics for linear and rotational systems, oscillations, and fluids.
 Significant laboratory practical work is included.
-Students must take both semesters of the course.
+Course meets in the spring semester only.